noahcao/spc/README.md

 ```

 To help debug and training tracking, some advanced monitoring mechanisms are provided on carlav0.9.
 To enable them, set the flag `--monitor` or `--recording-frame` when booting the training.

+*P.S.
+Carla v0.8 is the only stable version and recommended for spc.
+Some issue about interlock data racing might occur in the sync mode of carla v0.9.
+Please refer this [issue](https://github.com/carla-simulator/carla/pull/1803) to work around it.*

 ## Evaluation